trohit/ik/systemdesign/backend/COMPONENTS/MGMT/k8s.md

 # Terminology
 - Podman : an open src Rehat flavor thats an alternative to using dockers
 - A Pod is the smallest scheduling work unit in Kubernetes.
 It is a logical collection of one or more containers scheduled together, and the collection can be started, stopped, or rescheduled as a single unit of work.
-Pods have a defined lifecycle composed of different states:
+Pods have a defined lifecycle composed of different phases(a hi-level summary of where the pod is in its lifecycle):
-  - Pending
+  - Pending: pod has been accepted by k8s  but one or more container images are not yet created or downloaded.
   - Running(at least 1 container of its primary containers started OK)
   - Suceeded: if all containers started
   - Failed: if any container in the pod terminated on failure.
+  - Unknown: For some reason state of the pod cannot be obtained. viz. err in communicating with the node where the pod should be running
+  -
 -
 - A workload is an application running on k8s.
 A workload can run inside one or several pods. k8s provides different kinds of [workloads]().
   - [Deployment]()